Terp Profiles – What are They, and Why do They Matter?

 Or, terpenes might be a major mystery to you.
 What are they, exactly?

-Terpenes don’t just come on cannabis plants – in fact, there are thousands of kinds of terpenes that impact the taste and scent profiles of lots of plants.
+Terpenes are the chemical compounds that are responsible for characteristic scents, like the skunky, kushy ones associated with cannabis.
+Though they’re well-known within the cannabis community don’t just come on cannabis plants – in fact, there are thousands of kinds of terpenes that impact the taste and scent profiles of lots of plants.

-Many plants, including cannabis, are known for their respective smells.
+Many of those plants, including cannabis, are known and sought-after for their respective smells.
 Lavender has a famously calming aroma to it.
 Pine trees are known for their fresh, woody scent profiles.
 And cannabis is one and the same.